lectura-de-un-potenciometro-con-arduino

 Code

-The code to read the potentiometer’s displacement is really simple.
-We simply use an analog input to read the voltage value, and we transform it into the position by interpolating with the “map” function.
+The code to read the potentiometer’s position is really simple.
+We simply use an analog input to read the voltage value and convert it to position by interpolating with the “map” function.

 const int analogPin = A0;